 When I was 12 or 13, my family attended a film titled A Thief in the Night.
 It’s a dramatic portrayal of what events may be like here on earth at the time of the rapture.
 After seeing the film, I was terrified of being left behind so I prayed to receive Christ.
 Life with Christ was great!
-I loved church, church camps, youth group, Bible studies and learning scripture.
+I loved the church, church camps, youth group, Bible studies, and learning scripture.
 I felt radically changed inside – alive with new life.

 Through the Years

 God was not and is not finished writing my story, which is HIS story.
-As a survivor of two suicides God has stirred in me a sensitivity for others wrestling with that hopeless feeling.
+As a survivor of two suicides, God has stirred in me a sensitivity for others wrestling with that hopeless feeling.
 God has opened doors for me to be present and share with others what it is like to be the one left behind, to dispel some of the lies that no one will care or that others will be better off if they were gone.

-More than half my life is spent, I want to make whatever remains count for the glory of God.
+More than half my life is spent, and I want to make whatever remains count for the glory of God.
 I have two scriptures that have become my life prayers.
-I regularly ask God to make me count my days, that I may gain a heart of wisdom.
+I regularly ask God to make me count my days, so that I may gain a heart of wisdom.
 In Psalm 90:12 I am not promised tomorrow so I must make good use of today.